What does History@Work publish?

 Editing

-• After we accept your pitch and before you draft an essay, we’ll email you comments and suggestions for edits from the Lead and Affiliate editors who have been assigned to your post.
+• After we accept your pitch and before you draft an essay, we’ll email you comments and suggestions from the Lead and Affiliate editors who have been assigned to your post.

-• After taking a look at those comments and suggestions for edits, you will email us your edited draft back.
+• After taking a look at those comments and suggestions, you will email us your first draft back.
 Sometimes we’ll go back and forth with this a few times, always providing you with clear deadlines for drafts.
 Please keep “track changes” on throughout the editorial process.

 • There are many factors that affect how long it takes us to edit your draft.
 Sometimes it takes a few days, and sometimes it takes a few weeks!
 Regardless, we’ll keep you updated on its status so you know where you stand.